dexie/dexie-website/docs/API-Reference.md

 ```

 *The above snippet shows that you can also reuse code that is indeed transaction-aware, but encapsulate several such functions in an overall umbrella-transaction.*

+**NOTE: The code above may look like it could only execute this transaction one-at-a-time, but with thanks to [zone](https://blog.kwintenp.com/how-the-hell-do-zones-really-work/) technology, this code can work in parallell with other transactions.
+(Dexie implements its own zone system and is not dependent on zone.js)**

 Reference: [Dexie.transaction()](/docs/Dexie/Dexie.transaction())